dafny-lang/dafny/docs/DafnyRef/Types.md

 These methods follow IEEE 754 semantics exactly, including producing NaN for invalid operations and returning false for all comparisons involving NaN.

+For the arithmetic methods, the difference from the operator is that there is no precondition to discharge.
+For the comparison methods, the operators have no precondition either, so the difference is in the *answer*: `fp64.Less` and its siblings leave `-0.0` and `0.0` tied and report false whenever either operand is NaN, whereas `<` orders the zeros and places NaN above every number.

 <!-- %check-verify -->
 ```dafny
 method EdgeCaseTesting() {